 - Teammates do not have to attend the same college.

 - Students are allowed to register and participate in the qualifying round as individuals.
-If these individuals reach the case competition semi-finals they will be matched by WMSF with another qualified student if he or she cannot find a suitable teammate.
+If these individuals reach the case competition semi-finals they will be matched by WMSF with another qualified student.

-- All questions regarding the case must be sent to help[at]mediascholars.org.
+- All questions regarding the case must be sent to help[at]mediascholars.org or the private case competition Facebook page (2nd phase only).
 Teams contacting WMSF in any other way may result in disqualification from the competition.

 - Under no circumstances may a team contact a WMSF advisory board member, partner or sponsor organization.
 Any contact will result in immediate disqualification from the competition.